 Brighton & Hove Albion – Second Division 6th place (losing Play-Off finalists) – FA Cup 4th round – League Cup 1st round.

-The motley bunch above, wearing the lurid pink strip, looking like some Gay World Cup side, is the team from my favourite ever season, 1990-91.
+The motley bunch above, looking ridiculous in their lurid pink away strip, is the team from my favourite ever season, 1990-91.
 The kit, incidentally, was voted as one of the worst five kits of all time.
 Not helped much by the words NOBO emblazoned on their chest.
 I still have this top in my wardrobe.

 I’ve supported the Albion since 1980, which includes five promotions and a Cup Final appearance; but those seasons still don’t compare to 1990-91.
-Just looking at that picture amuses me, even forgetting the pink tops; every player on it is more familiar to me now than 95% of those who have played for Brighton since.
-Most of the matches from this season still remain vivid in my mind, much more so than most from the nigh on 20 seasons since.
+Just looking at the picture above brings a smile to my face, even forgetting the pink tops; every player on it is more familiar to me now, than 95% of those who have played for Brighton since.
+Most of the matches from this season still remain vivid in my mind, much more so than most from the nigh on 30 seasons since.

 Ultimately, they weren’t good enough for promotion, (losing to Notts County at Wembley) but whatever they lacked on the field was more than made up for in charisma and sheer entertainment.
-Take the kits for a start – not just the garish away kit but also the comedy home kit, that was so much like a tesco carrier bag, it must have seemed like free advertising to the food giant.
+Take the kits for a start – not just the garish away kit but also the comedy home kit, that looked like an upended Tesco carrier.

-As it turned out they were two of the best signings Brighton ever made; their partnership together producing over 30 goals and taunting Division Two defences all season.
+As it turned out, they were two of the best signings Brighton ever made; their partnership together producing over 30 goals and taunting Division Two defences all season.
 Added to this exciting front-pairing was the fact that our games were high scoring; 3-2 wins commonplace, as were crushing defeats, as in 4-0 at home to Sheff Wed, 4-2 at home to Middlesbrough and 6-1 at Oldham.
-When we lost we really lost it, none of that 1-0 nonsense for us, no sir.
+When we lost we really lost it, none of that 1-0 nonsense for us.

 Our manager, Barry Lloyd, had been with us three and half years, and despite a very enjoyable promotion in 1987-88 from the third division, with Garry Nelson and Kevin Bremner, another pair of characters, partnering up front, he was the cause of a lot of frustration amongst fans at times.
 This was directed at his apparent inability to get any grit in the team; to get stuck in when needed, to change plans slightly to accommodate the more physical sides.

 It was a typically inauspicious start to the campaign, showing no foretaste of what was to come.
 I missed the opener at Barnsley (not missing another until October) but remember where I was when I heard the final score.
 Hardly a JFK moment, I know, but memory can be a tad unpredictable, especially where football is concerned.
-I was mooching around the Peter Pan amusement arcades down the beach, on the way to the marina, playing slot machines and games, when I heard from the change man’s radio that Garry Nelson had put us 1-0 up!
+I was mooching around the Peter Pan amusement arcades down the beach (in front of the nudist beach – which is crap unless you want to see naked pervy blokes, by the way), on the way to the marina, playing slot machines and arcade games (remember Track & Field?), when I heard from the change man’s radio that Garry Nelson had put us 1-0 up!
 At the start of the second half, too – maybe Brighton could win an opening day match for the first time since goalnets were invented?